ygidtu/trackplot/README.md

    # Check the version of default python
    python --version

-   # optional, enable bigWig, bigBed and hicMatrix support
+    # To enable support for bigWig, bigBed, and hicMatrix, you can use the following commands:
-   pip3 install pybigwig hicmatrix
+    pip install pybigwig hicmatrix

-   pip3 install trackplot
+    pip install trackplot
-   # __Note:__ We noticed some pypi mirrors are not syncing some packages we depend on,
+    # Please note that some pypi mirrors may not sync all the packages we depend on.
-   # therefore please try another pypi mirror once you encounter
+    # If you encounter the error message "No local packages or working download links found for xxx,"
-   # `No local packages or working download links found for xxx`
+    # please try using another pypi mirror.
    ```

 2. using docker image